 ROOTSTOCK

-A apple tree can grow very large with no staking required, to quite small, even shrub like, it all depends on which root stock the apple variety is grafted to.
-There are a variety of options to suit every household.
+An apple tree can grow very large with no staking required to quite small, even shrub-like; it all depends on which rootstock the apple variety is grafted to.
+This makes it possible for every household to pick an apple tree that suits their space and needs.

-Dwarf- A dwarf apple tree will grow 8-10′ tall and wide.
+A dwarf apple tree will grow 8-10 ft tall and wide.
 They are usually the earliest to mature and bear fruit, and typically produce 1/4-1 bushel a tree.
-They usually benefit from staking.

-Semi Dwarf- A semi-dwarf apple tree will grow 12-15′ tall and wide.
-They are slower to bear fruit then dwarf, but will produce a larger amount, typically 5-10 bushels a tree.
-They commonly do not require staking.
+A semi-dwarf apple tree will grow 12-15 ft tall and wide.
+They are slower to bear fruit than a dwarf, but will produce a larger amount of about 5-10 bushels a tree.

-Standard- A standard apple tree will grow 18′ x 18′ or larger.
-They often take longer to bear fruit, but bear the most fruit, typically 10-20 bushels a tree.
-They are very sturdy and require no staking.
+A standard apple tree will grow 18 ft tall and wide or larger.
+They often take more time to bear fruit, but produce the most at about 10-20 bushels a tree.

-Columnar- A columnar apple tree has a upright, narrow habit, usually growing 8-10′ tall but only 2-3′ wide.
-They are perfect for very small yards and can be container grown.
+Columnar apple trees are upright with a narrow habit, usually growing 8-10 ft tall, but only 2-3 ft wide.
+They are perfect for small yards and can be container grown.

 POLLINATION